wzhouxiff/SR/README.md

 The code is implemented using the Pytorch library with Python 2.7 and has been tested on a desktop with the system of Ubuntu 14.04 LTS.

 ## Dataset
 [PISC](https://zenodo.org/record/1059155#.WznPu_F97CI) was released by [[Li et al. ICCV 2017](https://arxiv.org/abs/1708.00634)].
-It involves two-level relationship, i.e., coarse-level relationships with 3 categories and fine-level relationships with 6 categories.
+It involves a two-level relationship, i.e., coarse-level relationships with 3 categories and fine-level relationships with 6 categories.

 [PIPA-relation](https://www.mpi-inf.mpg.de/departments/computer-vision-and-multimodal-computing/research/human-activity-recognition/social-relation-recognition/) was released by [[Sun et al. CVPR 2017](https://arxiv.org/abs/1704.06456)].
 It covers 5 social domains, which can be further divided into 16 social relationships.
 On this dataset, we focus on the 16 social relationships.

 ## Models && objects && adjacency matrices
-Models, objects and adjacency matrices are in [HERE](https://pan.baidu.com/s/13tvWT5FmfvIFaBRE9nq1WQ).
+Models, objects, and adjacency matrices are in [HERE](https://pan.baidu.com/s/13tvWT5FmfvIFaBRE9nq1WQ).

 ## Usage
     usage: test.py [-h] [-j N] [-b N] [--print-freq N] [--weights PATH]